mrrogercampbell/technical-interview-workshop/README.md

   - This is where those coding challenge sites I shared will also come in handy.
     - [FreeCodeCamp: 10 Most Popular Coding Challenge Sites](https://www.freecodecamp.org/news/the-10-most-popular-coding-challenge-websites-of-2016-fb8a5672d22f/)
 - Don't jump without asking where to land
-  - the worse thing you can do is jump right in and start coding once the interviewer has given you the problem to solve and tells you to go.
+  - The worse thing you can do is jump right in and start coding once the interviewer has given you the problem to solve and tells you to go.
   - Normally they have intentionally not given you enough information to solve the problem.
-    - they want to see if you are going to BS your way through or ask a question when needed.
+    - They want to see if you are going to BS your way through; or ask a question when needed.
 - Just make the code run!
   - Do not worry about writing super elegant code, just get a workable solution.
-  - Once you have a workable solution then and only then worry about elegancy.
+  - Once you have a workable solution then and only then worry about elegance.
   - Remember:
     - Make it Work
     - Make it Pretty